Up to 60% off sofas & mattresses — limited‑time deals.

 Is full-grain leather always better for a sofa?

-Not always; full-grain can be excellent, but an unprotected finish may stain and scratch, so many households do better with semi-aniline or pigmented leather.
+Not always.
+Full-grain can be excellent, but a less protected finish may stain or scratch more easily, so many households do better with semi-aniline or pigmented leather.

 What does “leather match” mean?

-It usually means leather on the seating/contact areas and vinyl or other material on the sides and back; confirm the exact panel breakdown in writing.
+It usually means leather on the main contact areas and another material on the sides or back.
+Confirm the exact panel breakdown in writing before you buy.

 How can I tell aniline from pigmented leather in a store?

-Aniline feels warmer and shows natural marks; pigmented leather looks more uniform and resists water drops for longer before absorbing.
+Aniline usually feels warmer and shows more natural variation.
+Pigmented leather looks more uniform and tends to resist water for longer before it absorbs.

 How often should I condition a leather sofa?